 An exam accommodation refers to any approved accommodations which relate to the way a student takes his/her exam.
 This includes but is not limited to: extended time on exams, a reduced distraction testing location, use of scribe/readers, and use of assistive technology during an exam.
 ODS defines an exam as any quiz, test, or final for a course.

-For each course the student would like to utilize their exam accommodations, they must meet with the professor privately to:
+For each course the student would like to utilize their exam accommodations, they must contact their professor privately to: